stephen-bracken/ScalaLex/readme.md

 - "\u0008" is a backspace character that is used to represent concatenations

+- whitespace is used for parsing rules and definitions, so to use whitespace in your regex, it is highly reccomended to parenthesise it using ``[ ]``

 **Planned operators**
 - ``{digit}`` looks for a definition with the name digit
 - ``<def>`` indicates start conditions